babanin/babanin.github.io/content/posts/how-to-deliver-data-quickly.md

 description: 'What techniques we can apply to improve performance of data transmission?'
 ---

+One of the most effective ways to increase the speed of data delivery is to reduce the amount of data being transferred.
+Of course, we should always start by reviewing the API endpoint model - is there anything we can omit, or are some fields not being used, etc.?
+But once that stage is over, the next thing we can do is batching and compression.

 ## Batching

 The idea of batching is very simple: instead of sending each request or message separately we can group them together into a single request.
 How does this help?